-If you suffer with acne, you probably have your own theories as to what causes it, right?
+If you suffer from acne, you probably have your own theories as to what causes it, right?
 With acne breakouts affecting an estimated 80% of people aged between 11 and 30 at some point in their lives, it’s an incredibly common skin complaint – yet no one’s skin is the same.

 With so many different theories and ideas about what actually causes acne, it can leave many of us feeling confused and at a total loss about how to clear it up.
-So, to make sure you are as informed as possible about your breakouts – and are equipped to choose the best possible treatment for your skin – here’s some of the most common acne myths that you need to know.
+So, to make sure you are as informed as possible about your breakouts – and are equipped to choose the best possible treatment for your skin – here are some of the most common acne myths that you need to know.

 Having acne doesn’t mean your skin is packed with dirt and bacteria.
 In fact, most acne breakouts and pimples are caused by excess natural oils and dead skin cells clogging up pores – both of which are naturally produced by your skin!